 The first step is to determine the input(s) and output(s) data requirements.
 The DMA Controller uses AXI-ST interfaces to the Hardware Accelerator.
-By default, the design has 32bit input and output streams to retrieve data and store it from/to the main memory.

 The DMA Controller supports asynchronous mode for individual channels.
 If you need the input/output stream to run at a different clock rate, update the clock signal connection to the respective DMA Controller channel(s).